rclai1/aerospace-evolution/README.md

 # Description
 A simple game where you dodge asteroids in space with your funny space ship.
+Use WASD to navigate your space ship around the galaxy and avoid incoming asteroids for as long as you can!

 # Downloads
 If you want to try this out for yourself (please do), check out this link: https://drive.google.com/file/d/12um6s2RJVC62IC9MobEGr42gTY12nNXL/view?usp=sharing